 Travelling to Gobustan by bus is not that simple since you need to make a couple of connections.
 However, if you may prefer this option, the route that you need to take is outlined below for your convenience.

 Step One: Get from Baku to Gobustan

-First you need to take the metro to Iç Eriseher station.
-From the square near Baku old town, take the bus number 6 and tell the driver that you want to go to Gobustan.
+First, you need to take the metro to Iç Eriseher station.
+From the square near Baku old town, take bus number 6 and tell the driver that you want to go to Gobustan.